-Shining a spotlight on Edgewood’s growing one-of-a-kind shopping experiences, Edgewood Chamber of Commerce has created the Trinkets & Treasures Trail© to help visitors and residents discover the fun of searching for treasure in the town’s many quirky and distinct shops.
+Shining a spotlight on the region’s growing one-of-a-kind shopping experiences, Greater Edgewood Area Chamber has created the Trinkets & Treasures Trail© to help visitors and residents discover the fun of searching for treasure in the area’s many quirky and distinct shops.

-Keystone for the trail is relative newcomer, Church Street Market, with its 20+ tiny shops, funky country vibe, and inviting atmosphere.
-The collection of individually-operated shops, located at 92 Church Street East in Edgewood, has antiques, hand-crafted finds, and services like custom picture-framing.
+Keystone for the trail is Church Street Market, with its 20+ tiny shops, funky country vibe, and inviting atmosphere.
+The collection of individually-operated shops is ever-changing, so it’s always a fun stop.
+You’ll find everything from antiques, hand-crafted finds, and services like custom-blend herbs and handmade hats.
 The business has quickly become a destination for professional antique hunters and region-wide treasure trackers.
-In fact, success has led to a waiting list of 53 vendors seeking space in the soon-to-completed expansion.
+The market also hosts regular special events, especially at holiday times throughout the year.

-Along the Edgewood stretch of Old Route 66, treasure hunters will find four very different kinds of shops.
-Up first, just east of Sedillo Hill and next to the feed store, Desert Dreams has décor, furniture, jewelry, and more, much with a decidedly Southwest feel, and all with an inviting charm.
-Find more unexpected décor items at Furniture Connection (from Route 66, take a tiny detour onto Linnie Court) and be sure to ask for Carol, you’ll know her right away by her ever-cheerful smile!
-Back out on Route 66. and just a 1/4 mile east, is AA Mountain Supply the little shop on a hill (across from Edgewood Post Office) with colorful Talavera style pottery, authentic Mexican furniture, décor, fabrics, and hand-crafted wood and ceramic items – all which lend a lively atmosphere.
-Outside, just beyond the chile ristras, is a nursery offering altitude-acclimated trees, along with latillos, and firewood.
-Traveling eastward, just east of NM 344, Hug-A-Horse Thrift Shop offers trekkers everything from clothing, furniture and housewares, to saddles and riding gear.
+Edgewood Portion — Along the Edgewood stretch of Old Route 66, treasure hunters will find four very different kinds of shops.
+Find unexpected décor items at Furniture Connection (from Route 66, take a tiny detour onto Linnie Court) and be sure to ask for Carol, you’ll know her right away by her ever-cheerful smile!
+Traveling eastward, don’t miss Old Mill Edgewood (on Rt 66, roughly across from Post Office) with it’s array of country life items including clothing.
+Just east of NM 344, Hug-A-Horse Thrift Shop offers trekkers everything from clothing, furniture and housewares, to saddles and riding gear.
 This shop supports the work of local horse rescue non-profit Walkin N Circles Ranch.

 The Trinkets & Treasures Trail© continues north on NM 344 with a stop at Trails West (at North Frontage Rd — look for the adjacent Dairy Queen).
 Trails West is a third generation-owned and operated gift and curios shop filled with Native American and New Mexico treasures from jewelry to crystals, clothing and gift items.
-Follow the North Frontage Rd across NM 344 heading west for a half mile and turn in at Wildlife West Nature Park — there just to the left of the Gift Shop, you’ll discover Three Coyotes Studio filled with the work of local artisans.
+Follow the North Frontage Rd across NM 344 heading west for a half mile and turn in at Wildlife West Nature Park — the Gift Shop is just beyond the parking lot, by the front gate.

 Whether you’re looking for something specific or just a fun way to spend a day, the Trinkets & Treasures Trail© offers a trip into relaxation you just can’t get while shopping in Albuquerque, and its different every time.
 So, enjoy your pleasure trip on the green side of the Sandias — who knows what treasures you will find!